 On September 11, 2001, I caught the last train into Manhattan (from Hoboken) and tried to go to work.
 This was a huge mistake, but I didn’t realize it until the police frantically cleared the PATH station when the train hit 33rd Street.
-I sat on the stoop of the comic store, waiting in vain for a manager to show and raise the gate.
+I sat on the stoop of the comic store, waiting in vain for a manager to show up and raise the gate.

 Obviously I have nothing to complain about, and no one wants to hear my “I was inconvenienced on 9/11” story.
-The point is that I completely misunderstood the seriousness of the situation; I thought the smoking World Trade Center, which I saw from across the Hudson, was some sort of terrible accident.
+The point is that I completely misunderstood the seriousness of the situation; I thought the smoking World Trade Center, which I saw from across the Hudson, from the Jersey pier, was some sort of terrible accident.
 People by the river were talking about a plane hitting the towers, but no one knew any more about it.
 I don’t even remember anyone asserting there were two planes.
-Many of us paused a moment by the pier to look at the enormous fire, and then many of us hurried to the train, afraid that we’d be late.
+Many of us paused a moment by the banks to look at the enormous fire, and then many of us hurried to the train, afraid that we’d be late.